apache/phoenix-site/site/source/src/site/markdown/tuning_guide.md

 Tuning Phoenix can be complex, but with a little knowledge of how it works you can make significant changes to the performance of your reads and writes.
 The most important factor in performance is the design of your schema, especially as it affects the underlying HBase row keys.
 Look in “General Tips” below to find design advice for different anticipated data access patterns.
 Subsequent sections describe how to use secondary indexes, hints, and explain plans.

+**Note:** Phoenix and HBase work well when your application does point lookups and small range scans.
+This can be achieved by good primary key design (see below).
+If you find that your application requires many full table scans, then Phoenix and HBase are likely not the best tool for the job.
+Instead, look at using other tools that write to HDFS directly using columnar representations such as Parquet.

 # Primary Keys

 The underlying row key design is the single most important factor in Phoenix performance, and it's important to get it right at design time because you cannot change it later without re-writing the data and index tables.